Backrank mate (1 move)

 The back-rank is called "weak" if no major pieces (rook or queen) are protecting it.

 The king starts on the back-rank and usually stays there until the endgame.
-An unprotected back-rank allows the opponent's heavy pieces (queen and rooks) to attack the king from the side, leading to a forced back-rank mate, or winning material.
+A weak back rank is dangerous: If the opponent's major pieces (queen and rooks) can attack the king from the side, it can often lead to a forced back-rank mate, or to winning material.

 Examples